The Little Vampire (TV series): Episodes

-Rüdiger has to spend that night outside, but by the next evening, he has arranged with Anton to have his coffin in the locker room at Anton's building.
+Rüdiger has to spend that night outside, but by the next evening, he has arranged with Anton to have his coffin in the ground floor locker room at Anton's building.
 Rüdiger asks Anton to turn in his cloak so Rüdiger can fly to a place where he is not known.
 During this conversation Effie finds the cloak in Anton's room and takes it away.
 A few minutes later, Anton notices the theft and knows Effie is the wrongdoer.
 He goes to her house and finds the cloak in the washing machine.
 As a result, Rüdiger can't escape.